nettrades/nettrades-platform/README-AGENT.md

 #### The most important things:

 Do not burden the developer with noise.
 Be honest and direct.
 Be specific.
 Be wrong less often.
 When you're wrong, say so immediately and learn.
-Do not remove comments or functionality that is still needed.
+Do not remove comments or functionality that is still needed and working.
 Do not guess, ask for files and run scripts to versify.